Northeast winter storm shuts schools, knocks out power - NewsBreak

-The start of a winter storm with heavy, wet snow caused a plane to slide off the runway and led to hundreds of school closings, canceled flights and thousands of power outages in parts of the Northeast on Tuesday.
+The start of a winter storm with heavy, wet snow led to hundreds of school closings, canceled flights and thousands of power outages in parts of the Northeast on Tuesday.

 "This is shaping up to be a unique winter storm for our small state in that there will be big differences in snowfall amounts depending on where you are located," said Connecticut Gov. Ned Lamont, who ordered all executive branch state office buildings closed.
 "Some towns may receive a significant snowfall total, while others may receive a fraction of that amount or maybe even just rain."

-The storm in the Northeast came as California continued to face severe weather .
-Crews there rushed to repair a levee break on a storm-swollen river in California’s central coast as yet another atmospheric river arrived this week with the potential to wallop the state’s swamped farmland and agricultural communities.

-A Delta Air Lines plane veered off the runway as it taxied for takeoff from a Syracuse, New York, airport Tuesday morning.
-The aircraft slid into a grassy area along the runway, forcing 61 passengers off the plane and return back to the terminal, according to airport officials.
+On Twitter Tuesday morning, Lamont said that utility companies were reporting "more than 1,400 power outages," mainly in the western portion of the state.
+That number is expected to grow as the storm continues, he said.

-More than 400 flights traveling to, from or within the U.S. were canceled Tuesday, with Boston and New York City area airports seeing the highest number of scrubbed flights, according to the flight tracking website FlightAware.
+More than 600 flights traveling to, from or within the U.S. were canceled Tuesday morning, with Boston and New York City area airports seeing the highest number of scrubbed flights, according to the flight tracking website FlightAware.

-The National Weather Service said that in New York 2 inches (5 centimeters) of snow per hour or more was falling in higher elevations, in the eastern Catskills through the mid-Hudson Valley, central Taconics and Berkshires.
+The National Weather Service said that in New York state, 2 inches (5 centimeters) of snow per hour or more was falling in higher elevations, in the eastern Catskills through the mid-Hudson Valley, central Taconics and Berkshires.
+A state of emergency was declared by Gov. Kathy Hochul on Monday night.

-Wet, heavy snow snapped tree branches and downed power lines across New York’s capital region with power outages hitting homes and businesses in the Albany area.
-Snow was falling especially heavy in New York’s Catskills, where about 20 inch (50 centimeters) have piled up in some areas — and more to come, according to the National Weather Service in Albany.
+Wet, heavy snow snapped tree branches and downed power lines across New York's capital region.
+More than 30,000 homes and businesses in the Albany area were without power.

 The snowfall totals will be among the highest of the season, said meteorologist Andrew Orrison of the weather service office in College Park, Maryland.